DanilaSidukov/DanilaSidukov/README.md

 ### Hi there 👋

-I am an android developer with more than half a year of experience, I have the necessary knowledge in native mobile android development, as well as basic skills in cross-platform development.
+I am an android developer with over a year and a half of experience, I have the necessary knowledge in native mobile android development, as well as basic skills in cross-platform development.
 In the course of my work I faced non-standard tasks, which I successfully solved using modern technologies and approaches.

 <a href="https://github.com/anuraghazra/github-readme-stats">